A verdant garden featuring layered plantings, stone steps, and black Adirondack chairs nestled under dappled light.

 Revealing the Landscape: A Site-Driven Approach

-The initial phase involved removing rotted railroad ties and selectively editing the plantings to uncover the site’s natural bedrock.
-Collaborating with local masons, we crafted a retaining wall and permeable patio using locally sourced reclaimed stone.
+Early work focused on removing deteriorated railroad ties and selectively editing plantings to uncover the site’s natural bedrock.
+In collaboration with local masons, a retaining wall and permeable patio were constructed using locally sourced reclaimed stone.

 Refining the Planting Palette